 The challenge: According to current studies, the majority of young calves’ diarrhoea occurring until the 14th day of life is of an infectious nature (e.g. due to clostridia).
 In addition, feeding-related problems can occur during the changeover phase.
 For this reason, securing health and immunity is of great importance.
 Both of these can be promoted […]

 The challenge: Dairy cows are exposed to particularly high strain during calving, which can thus significantly affect the start-up phase of lactation but also the cow´s further life.
 The consequences of a birth are a dramatic loss of liquid through the passing of the amniotic fluid.
-Furthermore the risk of an abomasum displacement increased, because […]
+In order to prevent the cow from these deficiencies […]

 The challenge: Transport-related stress but also bringing many calves from different sources together are among the main reasons for the rapid spread of disease pathogens.
 In addition, the levels of vitamins and trace elements supplied greatly vary from calf to calf and are often inadequate.
 This can lead to reduced immunity in the calf.
 These […]